 Join us to sharpen your digital awareness and critical thinking skills for academic and everyday life.

 Students who attend these workshops and events can earn a Digital Literacy Badge—a credential that recognizes their ability to navigate, evaluate, and use information effectively in digital environments.
-To qualify, students must participate in a total of four digital literacy programs, which can include four workshops or a combination of three workshops and one special event.
+To qualify, students must participate in a total of four digital literacy programs, which can include four workshops or a combination of three workshops and one special event in a semester.

 What can free government data reveal about students’ lives—and what happens when it vanishes?
-Hear from St. Joe’s Professor Laura Crispin who’s turning numbers into stories.
+Hear from St. Joe’s Dr. Laura M. Crispin who’s turning numbers into stories.

 Date: Wednesday, November 12, 12:20p.m. -1:15 p.m.